My lender asked for a letter of explanation: Now what?

 Letters of explanation addressing these issues should include:

-• An explanation of the negative event
+• An explanation of what happened

-• The date it happened
+• The date it occurred

 • The name of the creditor